pikdum/blog/content/posts/thistle-tea/index.md

 I first mentioned this on May 13th and didn't expect to get any further than login, character creation, and spawning into the map.
 Here's a recount of the first month of development.

-## Day 0
+## Prep Work

 Before coding, I did some research and came up a plan.

 * Code this in Elixir, using the actor model.
-* MaNGOS has done the hard work on collecting all the data, so use it.
+* [MaNGOS](https://github.com/mangoszero/database) has done the hard work on collecting all the data, so use it.
-* Use Thousand Island as the socket server.
+* Use [Thousand Island](https://github.com/mtrudel/thousand_island) as the socket server.
 * Treat this project as an excuse to learn more Elixir.
 * Reference existing projects and documentation rather than working from scratch.
 * Speed along the happy path rather than try and handle every error.

 ## Day 1 - June 2nd

-There are two parts that needed to be built: the authentication server and the game server.
+There are two main parts to a World of Warcraft server: the authentication server and the game server.
 Up first was authentication, since you can't do anything without logging in.

-My plan was to build a MITM proxy between the client and a MaNGOS server to log all packets.
+To learn more about the requests and responses, I built a quick MITM proxy between the client and a MaNGOS server to log all packets.
-It wasn't as useful as expected, but it did help me internalize how the requests and responses worked.
+It wasn't as useful as expected, since not much was consistent, but it did help me internalize how the requests and responses worked.

+The first byte of an authentication packet is the opcode, which indicates which message it is, and the rest is a payload with the relevant data.
+I was able to extract the fields from the payload by pattern matching on the binary data.

 The auth flow can be simplified as: